 Building the Ana White Rustic X Coffee Table

 My friend Amran invited my family and I over to his house this past weekend to hang out and build the Ana White rustic x coffee table.
 I downloaded the plans ahead of time and built it in Sketchup so I would have an idea on how to build it in real life.
-You can find a link to my Sketchup drawing and to Ana’s plan in the Free Downloads section above.

 The first step was to setup a work space in the driveway.